qooxdoo/qooxdoo/documentation/manual/source/pages/tool/tutorial_basics.rst

 -  ``api`` -- create an application-specific instance of the Apiviewer
 -  ``test`` -- create an application-specific instance of the Testrunner
--  ``inspector`` -- create an application-specific instance of the Inspector

 Files: